-Grant Types Cost Reimbursement Fixed Amount Available Subtypes Traditional Full-time Education Award Program (EAP) Professional Corps No Cost Slots Maximum Cost per MSY \$15,192 \$15,192 \$800 \$1,000 \$0 Type of Slots in the National Service Trust Full-time, Three Quarter- time, Half- time, Reduced half-time, Quarter-time, Minimum Time Full-time or Less than Full- time serving in a full- time capacity Full-time, Three Quarter-time, Half-time, Reduced half- time, Quarter- time, Minimum Time Full-time only Full-time, Three Quarter- time, Half- time, Reduced half-time, Quarter-time, Minimum Time
+Grant Types Cost Reimb ursement Fixed Amount Available Subtypes Traditional Planning Grant Full-time Education Award Program (EAP) Professional Corps No Cost Slots Maximum Cost per MSY \$15,192 N/A \$15,192 \$800 \$1,000 \$0 Type of Slots in the National Service Trust All N/A Full-time or Less than Full- time serving in a full- time capacity All Full-time only All Budget Submission Required Yes 8 No Yes, if requesting operating funds No

-Budget Submission Required Yes No Yes, if requesting operating funds No Availability of Funds linked to enrollment and retention of awarded MSYs No Yes No Special Requirements N/A N/A Must place qualified professionals in communities with an inadequate number of such professionals.
-Member salaries and benefits must be paid entirely by organization where member serves and not included in budget.
-N/A Financial Reporting Requirements Yes No Available to new Applicants Yes No Yes
+Availability of Funds linked to enrollment and retention of awarded MSYs No Yes No Special Requirements N/A Must place qualified professionals in communities with an inadequate number of such professionals.
+Member salaries must be paid entirely by organization where member serves and not included in budget.
+N/A Financial Reporting Requirements Yes Yes No Available to new Applicants Yes No Y es